galaxyproject/training-material/topics/computational-chemistry/tutorials/htmd-analysis/tutorial.md

 {: .hands_on}

 When considering the RMSF fluctuations greater than 1 Angstrom are worth considering.
 These are seen near residue position 50, 110 and 160.
 Very large fluctuations are seen for the final residues i.e. the C-terminus.
-Fairly common and no investigation is needed.
+These are fairly common and no investigation is needed.
 The movement could be related to binding or other motions.

 ![RMSF Hsp90](../../images/htmd_analysis_rmsf.png "RMSF for Hsp90")